Last Updated on: 28th October 2023, 09:15 am

 Parrots were initially imported from South America, Asia, and other parts of the world, and hundreds of thousands crossed into the United States each year.

-After the WBCA was passed, the number of parrots imported into the United States dropped sharply.
+After the WBCA was passed, the number of parrots imported into the United States fell significantly.

 Why Are Quaker Parrots Banned in Some States?